Nomads Motorcycle Club (Australia): Significant Events

+2008 – April 2008.
+Metho Tom passes away due to cancer.
+As a sign of respect members of The Bandidos, The Lone Wolves, Highway 61, The Hells Angels, The Black Uhlans, The Gladiators, The Comancheros and The Rebels attended his funeral alongside The Nomads and came together to bid farewell to Metho Tom, becoming one of Australias largest Bikie funerals.

 2008 – October 2008.
 Ibrahim, Orrock and Griffin are acquitted of the 2004 attack at the Newcastle clubhouse.

 2009 – 27 February 2009.
 14 Nomads are inside the Sydney chapter clubhouse in Marrickville when gunmen wearing balaclavas enter.
 Three Nomads are shot in the legs and lower torso before the gunmen leave the building.

 2009 – 3 December 2009.
 A Toyota Soarer vehicle owned by former President Scott Orrock is torched.
 This attack comes the day after he patches in to the Hells Angels Motorcycle Club.

 2015 – 30 January 2015.
 13 members of the Nomads are arrested following a raid on their clubhouse in Wetherill Park, Sydney.
 Most of those arrested were charged under recently brought in legislation making it illegal to consort with convicted offenders.
 The Wetherill Park clubhouse was shut down as part of the raids.

 2015 – May 2015.
 12 people associated with the Nomads, including 2 high ranking members, are arrested in raids across New South Wales and Adelaide.
 The group includes mainly members of the Adelaide chapter.
 Charges against the 12 people include soliciting to murder, kidnapping, blackmail and assault.
 Included in those arrested were the Adelaide chapter President, Adelaide Sgt-At-Arms and the New South Wales Vice President.
 Police advise that the crimes "were committed as a result of the victims not undertaking the required acts set out by the Nomads" and that the victims were either Nomads members or associates.

-Books / movies / TV
+Books, Magazines & Movies

-While there are no books specific to the Nomads Motorcycle Club, multiple books detail the events that they have been involved in.
+While there are no books or magazines specific to The Nomads Motorcycle Club, there are multiple that detail few or numerous events that they have been involved in and mention key members of The Nomads Motorcycle Club.

-Nomads Book – Gangland Sydney by James Morton and Susanna Lobez.
-Find out more on Amazon (link opens in a new tab).

-Nomads Book – Biker Gangs and Transnational Organized Crime by Thomas Barker.
-Find out more on Amazon (link opens in a new tab).